itabara/nodejs-mongoose-intro/README.md

 #Mongoose

-(Note, these are notes for Chapter 5 from Amos Q. Haviv's "MEAN Web Development."
+(Note: these are notes for Chapter 5 from Amos Q. Haviv's "MEAN Web Development."
 Exerpts are for educational purposes).

 Mongoose is a Node.js module which acts as an ORM for MongoDB documents.
 However,